 I know you’re thinking I’m crazy at this point, but first, in my defense, let me say this was all pre-9/11.
 I wasn’t concerned with terrorists, roofies and serial killers… perhaps I was naïve and should have been more worried, but frankly my biggest concerns were along the lines of, “if things go horribly wrong, at least I’ll be in California”, and “he is really hot and if it doesn’t work out, I bet he’ll have cute friends!”

 Anyway, to cut a loooooong story short, I moved into this lovefest, which quickly changed my year of ‘finding myself’ into me finding something far more serious.
 We dated on and off for 5 years (during which time I finished college, traveled to Australia, and moved to Breckenridge to be a ski-bum for a season.)
 Eventually we were engaged after 5 ½ years, married 1 ½ years later, and we’re now getting ready to celebrate our 20th wedding anniversary!
 So for the naysayers who think you can’t meet anyone great in a bar, I beg to differ!

 After three years of marriage, children came along.
 I quit the 60hr work week to take the challenging role of ‘Head of Domestic Affairs’ for the Kuhr family, and I started my own marketing consulting company.

-Our boys are now 12 and 16, they love to travel, and are game for anything.
+Our boys are now teenagers, they love to travel, and are game for anything.
 At Hot Hubby’s urging and support, I decided to start this blog.
 This blog at worst will be a gorgeous travel documentary for our family and children, (and dad’s bad 90’s hair cut.)
-At best, this blog will inspire others to branch out from their ‘vanilla milk’ trips, and perhaps plan a trip somewhere off the beaten path that you have always dreamed of!
+At best, this blog will inspire others to branch out from their ‘vanilla milk’ trips, and perhaps plan a trip somewhere off the beaten path that you’ve always dreamed of!